The Book Donations

 The committee’s roots can be traced back to discussions in the 1980's amongst librarians and publishers concerned about the state of libraries in Africa.

 The Book Donation Committee reviews applications for the African Studies Association annual Gretchen Walsh Book Donation Award.
 ASA award amounts vary from year to year as the allocation formula is dependent upon outreach grants and other income received.
 ASA supports projects which best meet the proposal criteria outlined.
-Awardees will be announced at the 2017 ASA Annual meeting.
-Applications for the 2017 awards must be received by April 30, 2017, to be considered.
+Awardees will be announced at the 2019 ASA Annual meeting.
+Applications for the 2019 awards must be received by April 30, 2019, to be considered.
+Please submit application to:

 ASA Awards have been granted to the following recipients: